gltdevlop/InstagramNoteIntegration/README.md

 ```
 (if you add an IDE, put it after the "---" located down in the file)

-To change the language of the sended note or add a time update on your note every 10 mins, go to config.txt and change the settings :
+To change the language of the sended note or add a time update on your note every 10 mins, go to _internal/config.txt and change the settings :
 ```
 time_update: True/False
 language: FR/EN/DE/NL/ES
 ```
 **BE CAREFUL** !!
-Enabling the time update can upset instagram.
+Enabling the time update can upset instagram (like really).

 ### Python Version
 Download the source code,